brorarangers/brorarangers.github.io/_posts/2015-12-13-cove-home-report.md

 For those that missed all the action on Saturday afternoon, or even those who just want to catch the highlights along with some post match interviews from [Dave Edwards](https://twitter.com/PJ_DEdwards?ref_src=twsrc%5Etfw), Highland League sponsors, The Press and Journal, made this their [Big Game](https://www.pressandjournal.co.uk/fp/sport/sport-editors-picks/779141/video-big-game-highlights-brora-2-0-cove/).

-We are off to watch it again, and again ...
+Next week Brora Rangers are at home again, hosting Fraserburgh FC in what has become a very exciting fixture over the past few seasons ... check out our [preview here](/2015/12/12/fraserburgh-home-preview.html)